genelle/Getting-Cleaning-Data/CodeBook.md

 #Codebook for Getting and Cleaning Data assignment

-The following contains information on the study itself, how the data was retreived, and how the data was analyzed.
+The following contains information on the study itself, how the data was retrieved, and how the data was analyzed.

 ##Study Design
 The data was sourced from [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 Quoted from the study's website: "Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors."

-I used this data for the *Getting and Cleaning Data* Course's assignment in the Data Science Specicialization on Coursera.
+I used this data for the *Getting and Cleaning Data* Course's assignment in the Data Science Specialization  on Coursera.
 The objective for this assignment was to clean up the data provided by UCI and perform some calculations.

 ##Components of the outputted tidy.txt dataset
 ###Subjects